bids-standard/bids-website/docs/collaboration/governance.md

 and striving to achieve consensus on each level of the BIDS standard process.

-The criteria for making changes to the standard via a BEP (or otherwise) are laid out [here](../extensions/guidelines.md) on the bids website while the formal process for creating and integrating a BEP into the standard are defined outside of this governance [here](../extensions/process.md).
-That process is version controlled on the bids-standard github at [bids-standard/bids-website](https://github.com/bids-standard/bids-website).
+The criteria for making changes to the standard via a BEP (or otherwise) are laid out [here](../extensions/guidelines.md) on the BIDS website while the formal process for creating and integrating a BEP into the standard are defined outside of this governance [here](../extensions/process.md).
+That process is version-controlled on the BIDS standard GitHub repository at [bids-standard/bids-website](https://github.com/bids-standard/bids-website).

 Defining the BEP process outside of this governance enables BIDS to be more responsive